Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a function that returns the addition of 2 integers.
+Write a script that prints the addition of 2 integers